Digital-IFCO/ifco-digital-training-dbt/docs/exercises/session_1/README.md

    - Table
    - Incremental
    - Ephemeral
- - Show how DBT can handle view, table and ephemeral materializations
+ - Show how DBT can handle view, table and ephemeral materializations:
-   - Use of config key in Jinja SQL file
+   - As a project-level
+   - In a Model
  - Create a first incremental model
    - Create the model and run DBT to generate the table in the DWH
    - Simulate to add new incoming data in the source model
    - Re-run incremental model and show how the new data has been added incrementally
+ - Intro about DBT internal macro `{{ ref('') }}` `(ppt)`
+ - Create an ephemeral model in the intermediate layer
+   - Show that ephemeral model does not materialize and execution is fast

 #### Exercise with a volunteer: Create a new incremental model